-The Group has put in place an internal audit system in ensuring effectiveness and conformance of its Management System implementation which is aligned with internationally recognised global standards.
+The Group has put in place an internal audit system in ensuring the effectiveness and conformance of its Management System implementation which is aligned with internationally recognised global standards.
 Internal audits are conducted at least once a year.
 In addition, external audits are conducted annually by an accredited third-party certification body.
-An annual audit of the Management System assures top management and external investors, legal compliance requirements and commitment to best practices.